victorbiga/engineering-management/README.md

 ### Other lists

-- [92bondstreet/cto](https://github.com/92bondstreet/cto): a curated list of CTO resources
+- 🧰 [92bondstreet/cto](https://github.com/92bondstreet/cto): a curated list of CTO resources
+- 🧰 [mateusz-brainhub/awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources): a community-curated list of awesome resources to help you grow as a CTO

 ### Movies